-The Milford Police Department is a four-man department with a K9 unit, serving Milford and West Okoboji 24/7.
+The Milford Police Department is a five-man department serving Milford and West Okoboji 24/7.
 We are members of a HEAT Team (High risk Entry and Arrest Team, otherwise known as SWAT), which covers parts of Iowa and Minnesota.
 We are also in a hiring pool with ten other agencies.

 Applications, times and dates of hiring will be posted through the Dickinson County Sheriff’s website.
 The easiest way to contact our department is to call the dispatcher through the Dickinson County Law Enforcement Center at 712.336.2525.
 The Milford PD can also be contacted via email.